 A simple way to reduce the power of your QRP set to milliwatt level, without modifying the set, is the use of attenuators.
 The combination of 3 dB, 7 dB, 10 dB and 20 dB, is fast to switch, when you want to increase your power in QSO’s.
-In one move, one attenuator section is switched OFF and an other is switched ON, to increase the power with a step of 3 db or 4 dB.
+In one move, one attenuator section is switched ON and an other is switched OFF, to increase the power with a step of 3 db or 4 dB.

 Power Attenuators for the FT-817

 Read the interesting article published in SPRAT 152

 In many contest QSO’s I try to use the Lowest Possible Power in each QSO.
 In most QSO’s I answer a CQ, instead of calling CQ myself.
 First I adjust to a power that is probably just high enough to make the QSO.
 I answer by giving my call just once or twice.
 Then I listen.
 When the station is still calling CQ after my call, my signal is not heard.

 Sometimes I start with a power that is probably to low, because in a contest I can not make a second QSO with the same contest station, with a lower power.

 In my log I note my power in every QSO.
-In my log I also have special columns for ”miles” and ”miles per watt”
+In my log I also have special columns for ”miles” and ”Miles per Watt”